Joshua Obiesie: Professional career

+s.Oliver Würzburg (2018–2021)

 On 23 November 2018, Obiesie signed a contract with s.Oliver Würzburg of the Basketball Bundesliga until 2022.
 During the season, he continued to play for IBAM in the NBBL and with MTSV Schwabing in the 1.
 Regionalliga.
 Obiesie made his professional debut for Würzburg on 12 December, recording eight points and seven rebounds in a 95–77 win over Prishtina in the FIBA Europe Cup.
 On 26 December, in his Bundesliga debut versus Bayern Munich, he posted 12 points, four assists, and three steals.
 On 6 February 2019, Obiesie scored a career-high 21 points, with four three-pointers, in a 92–83 FIBA Europe Cup victory over Szolnoki Olaj.
 On 27 February, he was named to the 2019 NBBL All-Star Game.
 Obiesie, on 12 April, took part in the Nike Hoop Summit, where he faced top American high school players.
-On 21 April, he declared for the 2019 NBA draft.
+On 21 April, he declared for the 2019 NBA draft, but ended going undrafted.

+Bayern Munich (2021–2022)

 On 23 July 2021, Obiesie signed a three-year deal with Bayern Munich.
 He averaged 2.8 points per contest in 22 Bundesliga contests for the Munich side.

+Fraport Skyliners (2022–2023)

-On July 19, 2022, he inked a two-year deal with fellow Bundesliga outfit Skyliners Frankfurt.
+On 19 July 2022, Obiese inked a two-year deal with fellow Bundesliga outfit Fraport Skyliners.

+Rio Grande Valley Vipers (2023–2024)

+On 2 August 2023, Obiesie signed with the Houston Rockets of the NBA.
+However, he was waived on 29 September and on 30 October he joined the Rio Grande Valley Vipers.

+JDA Dijon (2024)

+On 5 June 2024, Obiesie signed with JDA Dijon of the LNB Élite.
+He parted company with Dijon in late November 2024 following coach Laurent Legname's decision to do without Obiesie.

+AEK Athens (2024–2025)

+On November 29, 2024, Obiesie moved to Greek club AEK Athens.

+Löwen Braunschweig (2025–present)

+On June 30, 2025, he signed with Löwen Braunschweig of the Basketball Bundesliga.